avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; loudly --> loudly <br>

 ### Comparison
 Spacy Lemmatization is able to identify the root word for verbs, plural, adjectives, and for most adverbs.
-Spacy Lemmatization is not able to handle complex verbs as well as NLTK Lemmatizer when the POS is labled.
+Spacy Lemmatization is not able to handle complex verbs as well as NLTK Lemmatizer when the POS is labelled.
 Such words includes 'flung', 'withold', and 'beheld'.
-One thing to note is that when I used NLTK.pos_tag() to identify the part of speech for each word in order to include the part of speech for the word list in NLTK Lemmatizer, not all of the part of speech were identify correctly.
+One thing to note is that when I used NLTK.pos_tag() to identify the part of speech for each word in order to include the part of speech for the word list in NLTK Lemmatizer, not all of the part of speech were identified correctly.
 This is why when I applied NLTK Lemmatizer driest did not change to dry and flung do not change to fling.

 ### Conclusion